okta/samples-nodejs-express-4/resource-server/README.md

 npm install
 ```

+Now you need to gather the following information from the Okta Developer Console:

+- **Client Id** - The client ID of the SPA application that you created earlier.
+This can be found on the "General" tab of an application, or the list of applications.
+The resource server will validate that tokens have been minted for this application.
+- **Issuer** - This is the URL of the authorization server that minted the tokens.
+All Developer Accounts have a "default" authorization server.
+The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.

-You will need to provide the client ID of your SPA application, so that the resource server can validate that the access token was minted for that application.
-Place these values into the file `.samples.config.json` that was created for you in the root of this project:
+Now place these values into the file `.samples.config.json` that was created for you in the root of this project:

 ```json
 {